fbdevelopercircles/open-source-edu-bot/CONTRIBUTING.md

-# Contributing to Sample Messenger App Original Coast Clothing
+# Contributing to Open Source Education Bot
 We want to make contributing to this project as easy and transparent as possible.